cozy/cozy-libs/packages/cozy-doctypes/README.md

 ## `Document`

 The [Document](./src/Document.js) API is useful in NodeJS contexts where you need to have global models, available across files.
-It can be used as a base for other document types (see [BankTransaction](https://github.com/cozy/cozy-libs/blob/master/packages/cozy-doctypes/src/banking/BankTransaction.js) for example.
+It can be used as a base for other document types (see [BankTransaction](https://github.com/cozy/cozy-libs/blob/master/packages/cozy-doctypes/src/banking/BankTransaction.js) for example).

 ⚠️ The Document API does not work well in contexts where you need to change the client in flight.
 For this, prefer to use directly the `cozy-client` APIs.